Why did they financed an anti-electric vehicle thesis whose orientation espoused so much those of the fake-news on “rare

 Although RTBF, the Belgian television network, is preparing to broadcast this documentary, the French public will not be able to watch it immediately.
 On the contrary, Arte and France-Info, in their recent programming, give pride of place to anti-electric vehicle.

 However, if you are eager to learn more, this post by Claudio Rumolino “spoil” the subject.

 Thus, the documentary confirms my articles on cobalt and child labor in the DRC, on the shift from oil to metals, on lithium, on battery recycling, on the unreal “metals war” confused with the “Great Game of Metals“.
 It also reminds us that “rare metals” do not exist, that “rare earths” are not rare, and that contrary to what is hammered out, they are little mostly out from electric vehicles but on gasoline and diesel cars.
 In short, this is a convincing refutation of fake-news against electric vehicle that will no doubt be extended later on to hydrogen.

 In addition, two sequences in this documentary attract attention even though the subjects are only mentioned.

-The most important one: is the spread of fake-news against the electric car linked to an oil lobby?
+Is the fake-news against the electric car linked to an oil lobby?